WWFK

 WWFK (107.1 FM, "Frank FM") is a radio station broadcasting a classic rock radio format.
 Licensed to Plattsburgh West, New York, it serves the Champlain Valley, including the Plattsburgh-Burlington radio market.
-The station is owned by Great Eastern Radio, and operates in a simulcast with its WRFK (also on 107.1) in Barre.
+The station is owned by Jeff Shapiro, through licensee Great Eastern Radio, LLC, and operates in a simulcast with its WRFK (also on 107.1) in Barre.

 The transmitter is located off Route 374 in Dannemora.

 Until its sale to Great Eastern Radio in 2021, WWFK was known for frequent changes in format and management throughout its existence; founding owner Radioactive, LLC, controlled by Randy Michaels, outsourced operations of the station to other companies and organizations that typically only ran the station for a year at a time.